 The annual One Book, One Community program, co-sponsored by the City of East Lansing and Michigan State University, encourages the city-university community to read the same book and come together to discuss it in a variety of settings.
-The book is also an assigned reading for all incoming Michigan State University freshmen.
-Pick up a copy of this year's book and turn the pages with the community.

 If you have any questions about this year's program or would like to share ideas about future book selections, please email OBOC Coordinator Mandie Maxwell @ firstname.lastname@example.org.

 © 2010 City of East Lansing & MSU